Charlesetc/redis-struct/README.md

 book.color # => 'blue'
 ```

-##### Customizable Database Keys
+##### Complete Parameters

-The full parameters of RedisStruct.new() are as follows:
+The full parameters of RedisStruct.new():

 ```
 RedisStruct.new(hash=nil, prefix = 'redis-struct', suffix = nil, database)
 ```

-The hash, as you've seen, can be used to initialize an RedisStruct.
+The hash, as you've seen, can be used to initialize a RedisStruct.

 The prefix, by default 'redis_struct', is used in the first part of the database key.